 GET IN THEIR HEAD

 Before you even begin to compose your cold email you need to do your homework and analyse your target.
-Check their website bio, their LinkedIn profile, their Instagram, whatever you can find.
+Check their website bio, LinkedIn profile, their Instagram, and whatever you can find.
 Because what works for one person won’t work for everyone.

 What kind of language do they use?
 What do they seem to like and dislike?
 What are their interests and pain points?
 Without becoming too much of a stalker gather this information, make some notes and then begin to craft a cold email that’s specifically targeted to them.